 Whatever it is that you may do, the first major thing to establish with any online presence is your thought leadership in one or a few given subjects related to your field.
 Of course, this is much easier said than done.
 There aren't a ton of resources that actually can help you figure out just what those right topics are.
 That's why establishing your own thought leadership on the internet and social media seems to be a matter of trial and error.

-It is difficult, however, to try and alleviate some of the complications that come along with gaining a foothold in this all-important aspect of online visibility.
+It can be difficult to alleviate some of the complications that come along with gaining a foothold in this all-important aspect of online visibility.
 Simply writing about your field isn't always enough.
-Simply watching the popular keyword phrases and writing to the trends isn't always enough.
+Just watching the popular keyword phrases and writing to the trends isn't always enough.
 You need to build a fan base before you truly start producing.
 Yes, you have to have content for your potential fans to go to.
 But the worst possible feeling is to produce tons of well-written and pertinent content, then have no one view it.

 Each individual has a special angle to offer the online community.
 Sometimes you just have to find someone who gives you the right prompt or simply the attention and motivation you need to keep your online and social media efforts on the right track.
 Whatever you do, don't give up.
 Giving up just makes things worse!

 Unfortunately, "write it and they will come" are not the words to live by.
 You do have to keep writing, but you also have to make sure that you have a strong network to both share your ideas and help others spread theirs.
-In the end, it can work for everyone if you invest the time and energy into both cultivating relationships and providing the best possible content.
+In the end, it can work for everyone.
+Invest the time and energy into both cultivating relationships and providing the best possible content.